cloudfoundry/diego-release/examples/aws/README.md

 ####<a name="elb-cfrouter"></a> `certs/elb-cfrouter.key` and `certs/elb-cfrouter.pem`

 An SSL certificate for the domain where Cloud Foundry will be accessible is required.
 If you do not already provide a certificate, you can generate a self-signed certificate following the commands below.
-When prompted

 ```
 openssl genrsa -out elb-cfrouter.key 2048